salsanci/YRShell/readme.md

 # Full YRShell source code documentation is generated using DOXYGEN

 The documentation beyond inital setup will be generated using `make doxygen` in the build directory.
 The generated doxygen documentation will be found in the created directory `~/build/html/index.html`

-To Generate the documentation switch to the build directory
+To Generate the documentation switch to the build directory `cd ~/YRShell/build`
-`cd ~/YRShell/build`
-run the MAKE utility for doxygen:
+run the MAKE utility for doxygen: `make doxygen`
-`make doxygen`

-Doxygen will create a directory `html'
+Doxygen will create a directory `html`
 Switch to the html directoy:

 `cd ~/YRShell/build/html`